 Kyoto Taxis with English Speaking Drivers

 There are a number of options if you would like to specially hire an English speaking driver whether for touring or for business.
+These are dedicated hire or tour services, so they should be booked separately from an ordinary street taxi.

 The MK Taxi VIP Station